Daith Piercing Guide

 You should also keep an eye out for any unusual pus draining out of the site.
 That can mean an infection has developed, especially if the pus is any color other than white or clear, and if the pus smells bad too, you should check in with the doctor.

 Those aftercare instructions your piercer gave you before you left his shop are meant to help you avoid getting an infection.
 They aren’t foolproof because bacteria can still work its way in your piercing site even if you’re careful.
-But they will eliminate a lot of the risk if you’re diligent about doing them.
+Nevertheless, they will eliminate a lot of the risk if you’re diligent about doing them.

 Daith Piercing Risks